Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Zero Players

 If we have access to an edge duplicator, we can duplicate tunnels in gadgets.
 Note that this is not enough to duplicate switches, since we would have to account for both exits getting duplicated.

-\subsubsection{PSPACE-hardness of the switch/set-up line/set-down line}
+\subsubsection{PSPACE-Hardness of the Switch/Set-Up Line/Set-Down Line}

 In this section, we show that zero-player motion planning with the switch/set-up line/set-down line is PSPACE-hard through a reduction from QBF.
-The switch/set-up line/set-down line is a 2-state input/output gadget with three inputs: one sets the state to up, one sets it to down, and one sends the robot to one of two outputs based on the current state.
+Recall from Figure~\ref{fig:w/su/sd state diagram} or~\ref{fig:basis w/su/sd} that the switch/set-up line/set-down line is a 2-state input/output gadget with three inputs: one sets the state to up, one sets it to down, and one sends the agent to one of two outputs based on the current state.